 One way to use raw honey as a natural wrinkle treatment is to mix a DIY facial cleanser.
 Simple dampen your skin with a warm wet cloth then place some raw honey on your fingers and gently but firmly massage it into your face.
 Leave the honey on your face for five minutes, then rinse off.

 To utilize the health benefits of honey for a facial mask, it’s just as simple.
-First, ensure your face is clean and dry — the best time for this is after you wake up before you shower.
-Then, spread a thin uniform layer of raw honey over your face or any dry area or in need of attention.
+First, ensure your face is clean and dry — the best time for this is after you wake up and before you shower.
+Then, spread a thin uniform layer of raw honey over your face or any dry area in need of attention.
 Leave the face mask on for 30 minutes, then gently rinse off with warm water.

 #7 Cleaning wounds